 “I know I need to exercise but I don’t even have the energy to go for a walk, I feel so tired all the time and I am anxious without any reason,” says Sarah, mum of a happy thriving eight month old.
 When I visited her, Sarah asked her husband to take notes because her brain was so foggy she could barely stay on track in conversation, let alone remember what we discussed.

 According to Dr Oscar Serrallach, Sarah’s symptoms are typical of a condition he has labeled ‘Postnatal Depletion’.
-Formerly an emergency medicine doctor, Dr, Serrallach is now a GP in Northern NSW specializing in nutritional and integrative medicine.
+Formerly an emergency medicine doctor, Dr, Serrallach is now a GP in Northern NSW specializing in nutritional and integrative medicine and author of ‘The Postnatal Depletion Cure’.

 He says, “ a lot of my clients were new mums, they seemed to be really tired and not coping well and initially I thought this was quite normal.
 But, just because something is common doesn’t necessarily mean it’s normal.
 It wasn’t until I had children with my partner Caroline that this really hit home.
 We had our children quite close together and after our third child I saw a dramatic change in Caroline’s energy levels.
 She got this baby brain that I heard so many mothers talking about, became very fatigued and was quite anxious.
 This was happening to a lot of women I saw and there seemed to be a biochemical pattern.
 I went to the textbooks and although there was a lot of information about postnatal depression there were few studies on postnatal fatigue – there seemed to be a huge gaping hole in the research.
 At this time I was starting to get into nutritional medicine so it was a natural evolution into learning about nutrition and micronutrients and helping with hormones and sleep. “